formicidae-tracker/libarke/specs/specs.md

 ## FORT Network Control Command Specification

-Network Control Command IDT are formatted differently than other messages:
+Network Control Command IDTs are formatted differently than other messages:
-* The category field is used to target specific node class, or 0x00 to broadcast to all classes
+* The message category field is used to target specific node classes, or 0x00 t for broadcasts
-* The ID fields is used as a command specification, all node of the same class are broadcasted.
+* The ID fields is used as command specification, that's to be broadcast to all nodes of the class specified.

-The following command are specified, note that for some their implementation is not necesarly required
+The following table lists the commands that are specified.
+Note that for some, the implementation is not stricly required.

 | Code  | Command                   | Implementation | Payload      |
 |-------|---------------------------|----------------|--------------|